codsen/codsen/packages/ranges-is-index-within/README.md

 Now you can save users' resources and turn off range sorting in this library using `opts.skipIncomingRangeSorting`.

-For example, in my library [charcode-is-valid-xml-name-character](https://bitbucket.org/codsen/charcode-is-valid-xml-name-character) I'm checking is the character a valid to be XML element's name.
+For example, in my library `charcode-is-valid-xml-name-character` ([npm](https://www.npmjs.com/package/charcode-is-valid-xml-name-character), [GitLab](https://gitlab.com/codsen/codsen/tree/master/packages/charcode-is-valid-xml-name-character)) I'm checking is the character a valid to be XML element's name.
 I know Unicode ranges upfront, so I sorted them, console-logg'ed and pasted as constant.
 Then, when checking user input character's index, is it among my ranges, I use this library, `ranges-is-index-within`, with sorting turned off.

 **[⬆ back to top](#)**